High Court Land Division

 12 December 2023

-Applicant failed to show sufficient cause for extension of time; delay unexplained and medical evidence inadequate.
+Applicant failed to show good cause for extension of time; application dismissed with costs.

 12 December 2023